 1000 5th Ave.

-Admission based on age, kids under 12 free.
+Admission Starts at $17, Kids under 12 free.
 Timed entry reservations required

-My favorites are The Temple of Dendur, the Medieval Art for it imposing display and the American Wing.
+My favorites are The Temple of Dendur, the Medieval Art for its imposing display, and the American Wing.
 Yet don’t miss the extensive collection of European Masters.

 Tip: Need a break?
 Grab a snack or light meal at any of the cafes located in The Met.